CardiacModelling/BenNevis/README.md

 ### Hill tops

-Names of hill and mountain tops are taken from [The Database of British and Irish Hills v17.2](http://www.hills-database.co.uk), which is available under a CC-BY license.
+Names of hill and mountain tops are taken from [The Database of British and Irish Hills v17.2](http://www.hills-database.co.uk), which is made available under a CC-BY license.

 ### Lattitude and longitude 🐇🕳️